useblocks/sphinx-needs/docs/configuration.rst

 .. versionadded:: 0.2.0

-Defines a regular expression, which is used to validate all manual set IDs and to generate valid IDs for needs without a given ID.
+Defines a regular expression used to validate all manually set IDs and to generate valid IDs for needs without a given ID.

 Default value: ``^[A-Z0-9_]{3,}``

-By default an ID is allowed to contain upper characters, numbers and underscore only.
+By default, an ID is allowed to contain upper characters, numbers and underscore only.
 The ID length must be at least 3 characters.

 .. warning::

-   An automatically generated ID of needs without an manually given ID does match the default value of needs_id_regex only.
+   An automatically generated ID of needs without a manually given ID must match the default value of needs_id_regex only.

-   If you change the regular expression you should also set :ref:`needs_id_required` so that authors are forced to set an valid ID.
+   If you change the regular expression, you should also set :ref:`needs_id_required` so that authors are forced to set an valid ID.